Welcome to Rheinland-Pfalz!

 The Westerwald and the Eifel provide the ideal conditions for those companies in the raw materials and processing industries to establish their own presence.

 The Trier region is characterised by a strong specialisation in the consumer goods sector of the manufacturing industry, particularly in the production of foodstuff, stimulants, animal feed and beverages.
 While the consumer goods sector in Rheinland-Pfalz accounts for roughly 17 percent of total sales in the manufacturing industry, this sector generates about half of industry turnover in the Trier region.
-This puts beverage, foodstuff and animal feed production in first and second place for industrial turnover respectively, at around EUR 4 billion.
+This puts beverage, foodstuff and animal feed production in first and second place for industrial turnover respectively, at around 4 billion euros.
 The consumer goods sector is comparatively less sensitive to the economic climate, and thus has a stabilising effect on economic development within the region.

 The makeup of local consumer goods manufacturers is extremely varied.
 This industry’s company portfolio includes beer and mineral water producers well-known throughout Germany, as well as a tobacco industry geared to international markets.
 Given the region’s largely rural character, major dairies have become established, producing a variety of dairy products.
 It also produces frozen foods, bakery and meat products, as well as other foods – including pet food.
 A special significance is also attributed to the wineries based in the Mosel, as well as the region’s sparkling wine industry.
-The region’s specialisation in the food and beverage sector is intended to promote the development of a "green-tech cluster" in Bitburg, where extensive mili-tary conversion areas are available for civilian business use.
+The region’s specialisation in the food and beverage sector is intended to promote the development of a "green-tech cluster" in Bitburg, where extensive military conversion areas are available for civilian business use.

 The Trier region is located in the west of Germany and sits right next to its European neighbours France, Luxembourg and Belgium, enabling easy access.
-The region is thus part of a large European expanse right in the historical heart of Europe, with a total of roughly 11.6 million inhabitants (2015) and a GDP of EUR 391.1 billion (2016).
+The region is thus part of a large European expanse right in the historical heart of Europe, with a total of roughly 11.6 million inhabitants (2015) and a GDP of 391.1 billion euros (2016).
 Due to an efficient network of motorways and federal highways (A 1, A 48, A 60, A64, A 602, B 50, B51), a trimodal port and attractive airport connections (Frankfurt Hahn Airport, Luxembourg-Findel Airport), the region already offers excellent links to neighbouring countries and regions and provides optimal conditions for handling multimodal transport.

 As a result of a bridge being built between the Eifel and Hunsrück, and the completion of the Hochmosel crossing (new B 50), which is one of the largest road construction projects in Germany, the Trier region will be brought even closer to Frankfurt-Hahn Airport in 2019 and will benefit from a significantly shorter connection to the Frankfurt/Rhine-Main metropolitan region.
 Infrastructure enhancement is already having a noticeable effect on the surrounding area.
 Demand for commercial space is growing, and new business parks are currently being designated in the vicinity of the new traffic route.